wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-portal-sql-alwayson-int-listener.md

 ## Steps

-By walking through this document you will create and configure a load balancer in the Azure portal  Preview .
+By walking through this document you will create and configure a load balancer in the Azure portal.
 After that is complete, you will configure the cluster to use the IP address from the load balancer for the AlwaysOn availability group listener.

-## Create and configure the load balancer in the Azure portal  Preview 
+## Create and configure the load balancer in the Azure portal

-In this portion of the task you will do the following steps in the Azure portal  Preview :
+In this portion of the task you will do the following steps in the Azure portal:

 1. Create the load balancer and configure the IP address